leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: astigmatism-treatment_surgical-cornearefractive
 - What is the surgical treatment of astigmatism?
+- can lasik correct astigmatism
+- what surgeries can correct astig
+- Can lasik treat astig
 - Do I need laser for astigmatism?
 - Do I need LASEK for astigmatism?
 - Do I need SMILE for astigmatism?